-Many of us find ourselves with chapped lips in extreme weather.
+MANY OF US find ourselves with chapped lips in extreme weather.
 For others, this can remain a problem at any time of year, causing prolonged discomfort.
-If you would like to find out how to prevent dry, chapped and cracked lips, keep reading!
+If you would like to find out how to prevent dry, chapped and cracked kissers, keep reading!

-To start, it’s a good idea to recognize some signs of chapped or cracked lips.
+To start, it’s a good idea to recognize some signs of chapping or dryness.
 (You may be showing a number of them, too!)

-Luckily, there are habits you can adopt to try and reduce dry
+Luckily, there are habits you can adopt to try and reduce these symptoms!

 - Avoid alcohol: alcohol consumption can lead to dehydration, making it harder for your body to absorb water

-- Don’t lick your lips: saliva dries out lips – moisture is removed as saliva evaporates from the lips
+- Don’t lick your lips: saliva dries them out – moisture is removed as the saliva evaporates

-- Be wary of cosmetic products such as flavoured lip balms: stick balms or ointments that contain petrolatum (to lock in moisture) and dimethicone (to seal cracks in dry lips)
+- Be wary of cosmetic products: such as flavoured balms, stick balms or ointments that contain petrolatum (to lock in moisture) and dimethicone (to seal cracks)

-- Eat well: a lack of vitamins, such as Vitamin A, B, C, B2 and E, can be a cause of cracked lips
+- Eat well: a lack of vitamins, such as Vitamin A, B, C, B2 and E, can cause cracks to form

-- Don’t bite your lips: while it may be tempting, biting on peeling lips can cause further damage
+- Don’t bite: while it may be tempting, biting on peeling lips can cause further damage

 If your problems persist, it’s always a good idea to consult your doctor.